 Q. Are feather pillows adjustable?

 In a way, yes.
-Feather pillows, especially those with high amounts of down, can be molded and shaped by hand to provide more comfortable sleeping positions.
-Those with more firmness aren’t as easily malleable.
+Feather pillows, especially those filled largely with down, can be molded and shaped by hand to provide more comfortable sleeping positions.
+Those with more firmness aren’t as malleable.

 Q. Can you wash feather pillows?

 Yes, but be careful.
-Read the label to be sure.
-Wash two pillows at a time to avoid unbalancing the washer.
-Washing them in a front-loading washer might be easier to avoid balancing issues.
-Dry them thoroughly, using dryer balls to maintain the fluffiness of the pillow.
+Consult the manufacturer’s recommendations to be certain.
+Generally speaking, feather pillows can be machine-washed, so long as the washer is able to remain balanced during its cycle.
+Washing two pillows at a time often helps prevent the washer from becoming unbalanced.
+(Washing in a front-loading washer also helps.)
+Dry the pillows thoroughly, using dryer balls to maintain the fluffiness of the pillow.

 Q. How often should I replace my feather pillows?

 A high-quality down pillow can last up to 15 years with proper care.
-A cheaper pillow, however, might last only 1 or 2 years.
+Lower-quality pillows of this type might last only 1 or 2 years.
 Use a protective case as well as a pillowcase to help the pillow last longer.